hawky358/ha_creality_ws/README.md

 It may work on other **Creality Klipper-based printers with the stock web interface**, but this is unverified.

 👉 **Looking for testers!**
-If you own another supported model (e.g. K1, K1 Max, Sermoon D3, etc.), please install this integration and report results by opening an issue or PR on GitHub.
+If you own another supported model (e.g. K1, K1 Max, K2), please install this integration and report results by opening an issue or PR on GitHub.

 ---